exponea/exponea-android-sdk/Documentation/app-inbox.md

 >
 > Marking a message as read using the `markAppInboxAsRead` method does not trigger a tracking event for opening the message.
 To track an opened message, you need to call the `Exponea.trackAppInboxOpened` method).

-### Track App Inbox Events Manually
+### Track App Inbox events manually

 The SDK tracks App Inbox events automatically by default.
 In case of a [custom implementation](#customize-app-inbox), it is the developers' responsibility to use the relevant tracking methods in the right places.

-#### Track Opened App Inbox Message
+#### Track opened App Inbox message

 Use the `Exponea.trackAppInboxOpened(MessageItem)` method to track the opening of App Inbox messages.

 The behavior of `trackAppInboxOpened` may be affected by the tracking consent feature, which, when enabled, requires explicit consent for tracking.
-Refer to [Tracking Consent](https://documentation.bloomreach.com/engagement/docs/android-sdk-tracking-consent) for details.
+Refer to [Tracking consent](https://documentation.bloomreach.com/engagement/docs/android-sdk-tracking-consent) for details.

 If you want to ignore tracking consent, use `Exponea.trackAppInboxOpenedWithoutTrackingConsent` instead.
 This method will track the event regardless of consent.

-#### Track Clicked App Inbox Message Action
+#### Track clicked App Inbox message action

 Use the `Exponea.trackAppInboxClick(MessageItemAction, MessageItem)` method to track action invocations in App Inbox messages.

 The behavior of `trackAppInboxClick` may be affected by the tracking consent feature, which, when enabled, requires explicit consent for tracking.
-Refer to [Tracking Consent](https://documentation.bloomreach.com/engagement/docs/android-sdk-tracking-consent) for details.
+Refer to [Tracking consent](https://documentation.bloomreach.com/engagement/docs/android-sdk-tracking-consent) for details.

 If you want to ignore tracking consent, use `Exponea.trackAppInboxClickWithoutTrackingConsent` instead.
 This method will track the event regardless of consent.